ceph/ceph/doc/dev/osd_internals/log_based_pg.rst

-the whole PG since it lets us represent the current state of the PG using two numbers: the epoch of the map on the primary in which the most recent write started (this is a bit stranger than it might seem since map distribution itself is asyncronous -- see Peering and the concept of interval changes) and an increasing per-pg version number -- this is referred to in the code with type eversion_t and stored as pg_info_t::last_update.
+the whole PG since it lets us represent the current state of the PG using two numbers: the epoch of the map on the primary in which the most recent write started (this is a bit stranger than it might seem since map distribution itself is asynchronous -- see Peering and the concept of interval changes) and an increasing per-pg version number -- this is referred to in the code with type eversion_t and stored as pg_info_t::last_update.
 Furthermore, we maintain a log of "recent"